benvaljean/benvaljean.github.io/_posts/2007-05-31-Console_session_(Terminal_Services-slash-Remote_Desktop).markdown

 title: Console session (Terminal Services/Remote Desktop)
 ---

-With Windows 2003 you can now connect to the console session of a server meaning you actually have 3 connections available when running in
+Windows Server 2003 allows remote connection to the console session of a server resulting in 3 connections made available when connecting via Terminal services / remote desktop.
+In Windows 2000 Server terminal services could not connect to the console session.

-\"Remote Administration\" mode.
-This was not possible with Windows 2000.
+#### Benefit

-You can always connect to the console session even if you get the following message on the standard sessions: \"The terminal server has exceeded the maximum number of allowed connections.\" Note: Use Terminal Services Manager to log off un-used sessions remotely.
+It is always possible to connect to the console session even if the following message appears on the standard sessions: \"The terminal server has exceeded the maximum number of allowed connections.\" Note:
+Use Terminal Services Manager to log off un-used sessions remotely.

+#### Remote Desktop Client Versions

-To be able to connect to the console session you need a Remote Desktop client using the RDP protocol 5.1 or higher.
-The one with Windows XP is 5.1 and works fine.
-The one from Windows 2000 does not work.
-It does not support a console option.
+To be able to connect to the console session Remote Desktop client V5.1 or higher is required.
+XP ships with V5.1 .

-A new client for 2003 exists as well that uses RDP 5.2 (it has a re-connect option if the connection is dropped and some other stuff):
+Windows Server 2003 ships with RDP client V5.2 which has an auto-reconnect option as well as other new features.
+It can be downloaded from:
 <http://www.microsoft.com/downloads/details.aspx?FamilyID=a8255ffc-4b4a-40e7-a706-cde7e9b57e79&DisplayLang=en>
 Unlike the previous version it can be installed from 95 and up - although advanced features such as mapping local drives will not be supported pre XP.

+#### How to connect to the console session

-To connect to the console session you start the client from a command prompt (or create a shortcut) or directly under Start Menu -\> Run with the following command:
+To connect to the console session start the client from a command prompt (or create a shortcut) or directly under Start Menu -\> Run with the following command:

 `  mstsc /console`

 The server name can be selected as usual when the client starts.

-mstsc is located in: \"%Windows%\\\\System32\\\\mstsc\" and the 5.2 download installs in: \"%ProgramFiles%\\\\Remote Desktop\\\\mstsc\"
+mstsc is located in: %Windir%\\\\System32\\\\mstsc and the 5.2 download installs in: %ProgramFiles%\\\\Remote Desktop\\\\mstsc

-If the 5.2 dir is not added to the \"PATH\" variable the one in system32 will be run by default the default mstsc client is not upgraded.

-The \"Remote Desktop Management Console\" (MMC) snap-in.
-This has a checkbox for console session which is on by default.
+The RDP client V5.2 installer does not update the 5.1 client and the new directory is not added to %path% .

+#### Implementation Considerations

-Be warned that if you do not connect to the console session with the same account as the one currently logged in, all open files in the console session will be lost as the console session is force logged off.
+Be warned that if a user is already logged on to the console session different from the user trying to logon they will be force logged off and any unsaved data will be lost.
+This is in contrast to logging on with the same account where the session will be resumed for when it was last used and anybody currently using the session - whether physically at the terminal or via RDP - will be disconnected.

-You get a big warning message about this though if you try and log in with another account.
-If you log in with the same account you directly take control over the console session and any other person connected on the console session gets disconnected.
-All files/apps will still be running.
+#### Managing Remote Connections

 Once logged on to the console (or any other session) you can right click on the taskbar and select \"Task Manager\".
 When in a session you get a